Why Study in USA?

-After securing admission to an American university, a student needs to apply for a visa.
+After securing admission to an American university, you need to apply for a visa.
 The typical student visa in the US is an F1 Visa, which can be applied for online.
 The Visa is valid for your entire program duration and two additional months.

-Students should remember to apply at least three months before the commencement of their graduate program.
+You must apply at least three months before the commencement of your graduate program.

 How to apply?

-Students will have to create an online profile, pay the visa fee, and submit an online visa application, the DS-160.
-Then, applicants will have to schedule two appointments, one at the Visa Application Center in India to provide biometrics and another at the American Embassy for a visa interview.
+You will have to create an online profile, pay the visa fee, and submit an online visa application, the DS-160.
+You will have to then schedule two appointments, one at the Visa Application Center in India to provide biometrics and another at the American Embassy for a visa interview.